What Vitamin Supplements Should You Take On A Keto Diet?

 The best time to take electrolytes

-If you’re planning on doing a workout or physical activity, it’s recommended that electrolytes are consumed during or after in order to replace the electrolytes that your body has lost through sweating.
+If you’re planning on doing a workout or physical activity, we recommend consuming electrolytes during or after to replace the electrolytes that your body has lost through sweating.

 Many keto dieters rely on meat, seafood, eggs and dairy, which causes them to miss out on the fibre their bodies need.
-While it’s best to include some keto-friendly foods such as nuts, seeds and avocado, taking a supplement will be the easiest way to get around that hurdle.
+While it’s best to include some keto-friendly foods such as nuts, seeds and avocado, taking a supplement might be the easiest way to get over that hurdle.
 This will help prevent constipation while on the keto diet.

 When it comes to getting enough - we have you covered!
 Our Peach & Apricot Fibre Drink contains 6g per 500ml serving, helping you get the extra boost you might need.